StevenZack/naif/README.md

     <uses-permission android:name="android.permission.INTERNET"/>
 ```
 <br>
+4.On Android Studio, open "File>New>New Module>import .jar/.aar package>" ,  choose the .aar file we just downloaded  <br>
+5.Then add this line to your build.gradle file, and then sync project:
+<pre> compile project(':naif')</pre>
- 4. Create a index.html in folder "YourProjectFolder/app/src/main/assets/dir"  with some basic html content<br>
+ 6. Create a index.html in folder "YourProjectFolder/app/src/main/assets/dir"  with some basic html content<br>
 <br>
- 5. Add a new style (named "AppLauch") in your project res/values/styles.xml file
+ 7. Add a new style (named "AppLauch") in your project res/values/styles.xml file
 <pre>
     <style name="AppLauch">
         <item name="android:windowBackground">@mipmap/ic_launcher</item>